openjs-foundation/cross-project-council/proposals/stage-1/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 implement enforcement of the Code of Conduct using processes appropriate for the size and scope of the project including any day-to-day moderation of the project spaces.
 As part of these processes, however, the project must agree to:
-  * maintain the confidentiality with regard to the reporter of an indicent
+  * maintain the confidentiality with regard to the reporter of an incident
   * to participate in and document the path for escalation as outlined in the section on Escalation.

 ## Escalation